 Tree of heaven, (TOH) (Ailanthus altissima), is an invasive deciduous tree native to China and Taiwan.
 It was intentionally introduced to the US as an ornamental shade tree.

-Tree of heaven helps advance the spread of the invasive spotted lanternfly (an invasive insect that threatens over 70 plant species including grapevines, apple & orchard trees, hops, maple & nut trees).
+Tree of heaven is an invasive tree that is favored by the spotted lanternfly (SLF) as a host plant.
+SLF is an invasive insect that threatens over 70 plant species including grapevines, apple & orchard trees, hops, maple & nut trees.

 The aggressive root system of TOH can damage pavement, sewers, and building foundations.
 The plant reproduces quickly and secretes a chemical in the soil that inhibits the growth of plants near it.

 Tree of heaven is a very high pollen producer and therefore may cause seasonal allergies in some people.
 Depending on sensitivity, some people may develop skin irritation if they come into contact with the leaves, branches, seeds, and bark of TOH.
 In some cases, exposure to the sap through broken skin, blisters or cuts can cause inflammation of the heart muscle.
 Gloves and protective gear should be worn by those who have extensive contact with TOH.